Mike Gesicki Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 - Gesicki has been the target of 109 of his team's 593 passing attempts this season, or 18.4% of the target share.

-- With nine targets in the red zone this season, Gesicki has been on the receiving end of 12.5% of his team's 72 red zone pass attempts.
+- Gesicki has seen the ball thrown his way nine times in the red zone this season, 12.5% of his team's 72 red zone pass attempts.

-- The Dolphins, who rank 24th in the NFL in points scored, have dropped back to pass 59.8% of the time while running the ball 40.2% of the time.
+- The Dolphins have called a pass in 59.8% of their plays from scrimmage this year while staying on the ground 40.2% of the time.
+This offensive attack ranks 24th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Gesicki's matchup with the Patriots.